Julie Kurtz, Founder and CEO

-Julie is creator of a smartphone/tablet application (APP) for children 3-8 years old to promote sensory and emotional literacy and to support self-regulation called Trigger Stop: Sensory and Emotional Check-in.
+Julie Kurtz is the creator of the phone/tablet Application (APP) Trigger Stop: Sensory and Emotional Check-in designed specifically for children ages 3-8 years to promote sensory and emotional literacy and to support self-regulation.

-In 2011, she was named one of the 100 Most Influential Woman of Silicon Valley by the Silicon Valley/San Jose Business Journal.
+In 2011, she was named as one of the most 100 Influential Women of Silicon Valley by the Silicon Valley/San Jose Business Journal.

 Julie has provided over 20 keynotes and thousands of trainings for organizations from small to large across the nation.

 Julie is also a licensed marriage family therapist providing counseling and consulting services throughout the United States.

 She travels to Thailand each year working with youth who have experienced refugeeism from Myanmar (Burma), supporting the students emotionally and through college scholarships by way of the Brackett Refugee Education Foundation.